qa-gary-parker/data-science-with-python/readme.md

 # Data Science with Python

-These are notes I compiled after watching the following Pluralsight course: https://app.pluralsight.com/library/courses/python-data-science
+Documentation based on Pluralsight course [Data Science with Python](https://app.pluralsight.com/library/courses/python-data-science)

-The Complete Notebook for this project can be found [Here](DemoNotebook.ipynb)
+The [Notebook](DemoNotebook.ipynb) for this project

 ## :notebook: Install Anaconda